-- 1. To ensure that all staff, directors and stakeholders are aware of current legislation surrounding equality and diversity and understand the Trust's responsibility. - 2.
-To promote cultural understanding and awareness and tolerance of different religious beliefs between different ethnic groups within our academy communities. - 3.
+1. To ensure that all staff, directors and stakeholders are aware of current legislation surrounding equality and diversity and understand the Trust's responsibility.

+- 2. To promote cultural understanding and awareness and tolerance of different religious beliefs between different ethnic groups within our academy communities. - 3.
 To promote mental health awareness and develop appropriate interventions where necessary. - 4.
-Actively close gaps in attainment and achievement between pupils for all groups of pupils, especially pupils eligible for Pupil Premium, pupils with special educational needs and disabilities, looked after children and pupils from minority ethnic groups.

-- 5. Continue to improve accessibility across the academy sites for pupils, staff and visitors with disabilities, including access to specialist teaching areas. - 6.
-Monitor the number of incidents of LGBT, sexist and racist language used by pupils in our academies. - 7.
+Actively close gaps in attainment and achievement between pupils for all groups of pupils, especially pupils eligible for Pupil Premium, pupils with special educational needs and disabilities, Looked After Children (see each academy's policy), pupils who identify as LGBTQ+ and pupils from minority ethnic groups. - 5.
+Continue to improve accessibility across the academy sites for pupils, staff and visitors with disabilities, including access to specialist teaching areas. - 6.
+Monitor the number of incidents of LGBTQ+, sexist and racist language used by pupils in our academies. - 7.
 To continuously review and revise the curriculum, including personal development, so that it represents a diverse culture and society and encourages tolerance and respect.